 At IMRIS, we unlock the value of disruptive innovations through purposeful design.
 Once we’ve discovered your objectives and determined the best technologies to meet them, our team of architects & engineers work with you to configure a custom surgical environment.

-Our Design objectives include:
+Our intraoperative design objectives include:

-- Collaborating with other hospital departments.
+- Collaborating with other hospital departments

-- Meeting with key stakeholders throughout.
+- Meeting with key stakeholders throughout the process

-STORIES FROM THE THEATRE
+STORIES FROM THE THEATRE.

 “A Seismic Challenge.”

 Sometimes, we have a situation where a hospital has a specific challenge that requires us to innovate the fundamentals of intraoperative design.
 That was the case for one of our clients in Japan.